Admission Requirements—Domestic Applicants

 It is recommended that applications be submitted two months prior to the start of classes for the desired semester to allow for processing.

 Admission is based on a review of each applicant’s academic achievements, GMAT score, work experience, personal statement, and references.
 While the entirety of an applicant’s package is considered, accepted applicants generally fit into one of the following categories:

-Regular Program Acceptance – Students admitted to the program in this group typically have undergraduate degrees in accounting or the equivalent or the dean’s approval, along with GPAs of 3.3 or higher and GMAT scores of 550 or higher.
+Regular Program Acceptance – Students admitted to the program in this group typically have undergraduate degrees in accounting or the equivalent or the dean’s approval, along with GPAs of 3.0 or higher.
 Most students are admitted under this category.
-The GMAT requirement may be waived for applicants with outstanding academic performance, at the program chair’s discretion.

-Conditional Program Acceptance – Students admitted to the program provisionally typically have undergraduate GPAs between 3.0 and 3.29 or GMAT scores between 500 and 549.
+Conditional Program Acceptance – Students admitted to the program provisionally typically have undergraduate GPAs of 2.75-2.99.
 Only a limited number of applicants in this group are accepted into the program.
 If admitted, provisional students must maintain a 3.0 or higher overall GPA in the first 12 units of coursework with no course grade below a B-.